 The example could be forming risk-sharing partnerships, teams, or joint ventures.
 When you are building a project and some part of it you cannot do it alone – You can collaborate with another company, and you share the benefits.

-“Accepting an opportunity acknowledges its existence but no proactive action is taken.
-This strategy may be appropriate for low-priority opportunities, and it may also be adopted where it is not possible or cost-effective to address an opportunity in any other way.” – PMBOK® Guide Sixth Edition
+“Gain or Accept an opportunity admit its existence but no proactive action is taken.
+This strategy may be appropriate for low-priority opportunities, and it may also be adopted where it is not possible or cost-effective to address an opportunity in any other way.” – Based on PMBOK® Guide

 It means you do not need to pursue risk response actively.
 Instead, you keep this in the Risk Register to watch the triggers and gauze when to realize this opportunity.
 You simply take no action to realize the opportunity.
 You see that if it happens without any action, then you will take benefit.
 In another case, you accept it till you observes – it is becoming critical, and now a risk response is a must.